HPPinata/Nextcloud/README.md

 Domains: 1 Zone with Wildcard CNAME (completely free) from [dynv6.com](https://dynv6.com)

-You can use external storage (format it, then adapt the ``{echo} >> /etc/fstab`` line with your %DRIVE%and %FS% and make sure it's no longer commented out)
+Optional: You can use external storage (format it, then adapt the ``{echo} >> /etc/fstab`` line with your ``%DRIVE%`` and ``%FS%`` and make sure it's no longer commented out)

-Make sure to replace the Variables:
+Make sure to replace all occurences of these Variables:
 ```
+%TIME%     your Timezone (eg. Europe/Berlin)
+%HNAME%    the hostname on your system
-%DOMAIN%
+%DOMAIN%   your dynv6 zone
+%TURNPASS% a secure password for coturn
+%MAIL%     email adress for letsencrypt notifications
+%TOKEN%    dynv6 update token (see zone-info)
+%RP%       mariadb root password
+%UP%       mariadb user password
+%NA%       mariadb database name
+%US%       mariadb user
 ```

 ## 1. Host-Setup